jonesor/Rage/cran-comments.md

 ## Resubmission

 This is a resubmission.
+The previous version was Archived on 2021-07-04 as check issues were not corrected in time.

-In this version I have:
+In this version I have made the corrections.
+Specifically I have:

-* Replaced file URIs in `inst/doc/a01_GettingStarted.html` with fully specified URIs.
+* Removed a vignette that required a package (`ggtern`) that was not available for some builds.
+I have also removed `ggtern` from `Suggests` in the `DESCRIPTION`

 ## Test environments